AmbiqAI/soundkit/docs/tasks/vad_docs/evaluate.md

 - Prediction results showing voice activity regions
 - Visualization of audio signals and detected speech segments
-- Annotated spectrograms or framewise outputs (if enabled in the pipeline)

 > 📌 Be sure the `vad.yaml` configuration aligns with the model settings used during training and export.

 ---

-## 🛠 Advanced Tips

-- Works well on short or long-form audio files (up to the configured `target_length_in_secs`)
-- Combine with `export` mode if you want to visualize `.tflite` model performance
-- Great for testing behavior across various noise conditions